Magic Kingdom: Frontierland

 Big Thunder Mountain Railroad

 The wildest ride in the West is a fantastic roller coaster that’s for any guest 40″ and taller.
-The roller coaster takes quick turn in has quick climbs and drops.
+The roller coaster takes quick turns, has quick climbs and drops.
 The bench seating allows for up to three passengers and secures guests in with a pull down bar.
 This coaster is very popular and has long lines but the line moves very quickly because the coaster holds so many guests and there’s two going at a time.
 If you have a smaller rider, sit them between two guests so they don’t get smooshed up against the hard side.
 My mom and I took my daughter on this when she turned 5 and she loved it.
 And I can honestly that I’ve never tired of it either.
 It’s not scary, like Space Mountain.
 But it’s fun and a little thrilling.

 Frontierland Shootin’ Arcade